takirala/dcos-docs-site/pages/1.12/overview/what-is-dcos/index.md

 enterprise: false
 ---

+DC/OS (the Distributed Cloud Operating System) is an open-source, distributed operating system based on the Apache Mesos distributed systems kernel.
+DC/OS manages multiple machines in the cloud or on-premises from a single interface; deploys containers, distributed services, and legacy applications into those machines; and provides networking, service discovery and resource management to keep the services running and communicating with each other.

-As a distributed system, DC/OS is itself a distributed system, a cluster manager, a container platform, and an operating system.
+As a distributed system, DC/OS is itself
+- a distributed system
+- a cluster manager
+- a container platform
+- an operating system

 ## Distributed System